danielsobrado/personal-blog/content/post/tensorflow-pytorch-basics.md

 ### Installation

-You can install Tensorflow using pip or using your favourite virtual environments and package managers like Anaconda or VirtualEnv.
+You can install Tensorflow using pip or using your favorite virtual environments and package managers like Anaconda or VirtualEnv.

 Let´s start with plain pip: